 Disclosure- Links in this post may be affiliate links.
 If you click through and make a purchase, I earn a commission at no additional cost to you.
 Unless noted, if I am reviewing a product, I have been compensated for my time.
 I write honest reviews.
 They are not required to be positive.
 I only recommend the resources we love and use.

-Every year I wrap up books and journals and fill stockings with fun pens and pencils.
+Every year, I wrap up books and journals and fill stockings with fun pens and pencils.
 This year will be no exception.
 I’m on the lookout for fun ways to encourage reading and writing.
-Below are some of the best writing-related gifts I’ve found to help grow young writers.
+Below are some of the best writing-related gifts I’ve found for young writers.

 Gifts to Encourage Writing